tobixen/thrash-protect/README.rst

 Drawbacks and problems
 ----------------------
+- On hosts actually using swap, every now and then some process will be suspended for a short period of time, so it's probably not a good idea to use thrash-protect on "real time"-systems (then again, you would probably not be using swap or overcommitting memory on a "real time"-system).
+Many of my colleagues frown upon the idea of a busy database server being arbitrarily suspended - but then again, on almost any system a database request that normally takes milliseconds will every now and then take a couple of seconds, no matter if thrash-protect is in use or not.
+My experience is that such suspendings typically happens once per day or more rarely on hosts having "sufficient" amounts of memory, and lasts for a fraction of a second.
+In most use-cases this is negligible.
+In some cases many processes are suspended for more than a second or many times pr hour - but in those circumstances the alternative would most likely be an even worse performance degradation or even total downtime due to thrashing.

 - Some parent processes may behave unexpectedly when the children gets suspended, particularly interactive processes under bash - mutt,